 When sitting in the furniture your feet should ideally be comfortably flat on the floor.
 If this can only be achieved by using an extra scatter cushion or lumbar cushion make sure you are fully comfortable with this in place.

 Sometimes an element of compromise is needed when furniture is more comfortable for one person than another in the same household.
 If this is the case it is worth checking if the manufacturer makes more than one size of Chair, Recliner or Settee in the same range as quite often Compact versions or larger versions are also offered.
-For example, the Sherborne range includes certain Recliners and three complete ranges – the Lynton, Malvern and Keswick – in two different sizes with three sizes of Recliner and four sizes of 'Lift & Rise' Recliner.
+For example, the Sherborne range includes the popular Keswick and Milburn designs in three different sizes with four sizes of Recliner and 'Lift & Rise' Recliner' and four other ranges - the Lynton, Lynton Knuckle, Malvern and Ashford - in two different sizes with three sizes of Recliner and four sizes of 'Lift & Rise' Recliner.

 Sherborne is one of the few manufacturers to have taken these problems into account by supplying many of their Settees in sections and most of their Recliners and Reclining Settees with removable backs.